Seeded Poisson Factorization: leveraging domain knowledge to fit topic models: Inference

 \subsection{Computational details}

 The SPF model is implemented in Python 3.10.
 It allows Graphics Processing Unit (GPU) support due to its implementation in the TensorFlow environment.
-The model's source code is mainly based on TensorFlow 2.15 as well as TensorFlow's add-on library for probabilistic reasoning, TensorFlow Probability 0.23.0.
-In its standard implementation, SPF uses a batch size of $1\,024$ documents and trains the model for $150$ epochs.
+The model's source code is mainly based on TensorFlow 2.18 as well as TensorFlow's add-on library for probabilistic reasoning, TensorFlow Probability 0.25.0.
+In its standard implementation, SPF uses a batch size of $1\,024$ documents, a learning rate of $0.1$ and trains the model for $150$ epochs.
 Leveraging TensorFlow's computational graph and gradient tape functionalities, the implementation enables efficient tracking of operations for automatic differentiation during model training.
+Tokenization and the construction of the document-term matrix (DTM) are carried out using the Python library \textbf{scikit-learn} \citep{scikit-learn}.
+The topic coherence and diversity metrics are computed using the Python library \textbf{gensim} \citep{rehurek_lrec}, based on the default settings for each metric as provided by the library.

 The results presented in this paper are compiled locally on a machine with CPU: Intel i5 13600k; GPU: Nvidia RTX 3090; RAM: 32GB DDR5 5600 MHz.
 Additionally, we employed SPF in an AWS cloud computing environment using an ml.g5dn.xlarge instance\footnote{See instance types: \url{https://docs.aws.amazon.com/sagemaker/latest/dg/notebooks-available-instance-types.html}.} with enhanced GPU support to ensure that the software provided is ready to use in different environments.
 Our implementation is available as open source software via GitHub.\footnote{See \url{https://github.com/BPro2410/Seeded-Poisson-Factorization}.}